or-abdillh/or-abdillh/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Oka Rajeb Abdillah
 ==========================================================================================================================================

-Javascript Fullstack Web Developer - IT Enthusiast
+Fullstack Web Developer - IT Enthusiast
 --------------------------------------------------

 I am a D3 student of Informatics Engineering Hasnur Polytechnic.
 I first got to know the world of web developer in semester 1 and since then I have been trying consistently to learn and upgrade skills.
 I currently master several modern technologies in building an interactive web.